 At Free Kicks Foundation we raise money to give deserving children and adults days out at football.
 In 2018 we are celebrating eleven years since our launch.

 We call our days out ‘Kicks’ and Free Kicks is run by Steve Thorpe and Sam Downing around their full time jobs and family commitments.
 Steve runs the fundraising, administration and social media side of the organisation.
-Meanwhile Sam co-ordinates all the Kicks, liaising with hospitals, charities, families and football clubs to ensure each experience is memorable and runs smoothly.
+Meanwhile Sam co-ordinates all the Kicks, liaising with other charities, families and football clubs to ensure each experience is memorable and runs smoothly.

-Since we started, we have taken nearly 650 deserving children and young adults to matches all over the country.
+Since we started, we have taken over 800 deserving children and young adults to matches all over the country.
 The majority of children we work with go along to the matches as Team Mascots.
 This generally involves a tour of the ground, a new kit, visiting the players in the dressing rooms, a kickabout on the pitch and, of course, leading the team out ahead of kickoff.
 Alternatively we can provide hospitality packages and other experiences at any club in the country.

 Many of our Kicks are at Peterborough United matches as this is our home team.
 For away games we contact organisations and ask them to nominate a fan of the local team for the treat.
 We are not limited to Peterborough United games though and have established links at many clubs including Watford, Doncaster Rovers, Reading and Millwall.